 Water pans help stabilize the temp in a cooker and minimize fluctuations because water temp takes longer to rise and fall than air.
 When placed between the fire and cook surface, water pans block the direct flame, even out hot spots and create a uniform indirect heat source for slow smoking.
 The increased humidity in the smoke box keeps foods moist and juicy, and the moisture condenses on the meat making it “sticky” which allows more smoke to adhere.
 This smoke enhances flavor and sodium nitrite in the smoke creates the smoke ring.
 Click here to learn more about water pans.

 Mixon invited us to attend the KCBS sanctioned Sun BBQ Fest and Competition and test his gear at the Myron Mixon Smokers headquarters located just a few miles away from the fest and right across the street from SeConn.
 We initially had some trepidation about the propriety of such a scenario.
 We’ve never tested products at a manufacturer’s facility before, but the Mixon crew assured us they understood our concerns and would do their utmost to make the situation work.
 True to their word, they were ladies and gentlemen all, providing a no pressure environment for our objective tests.
-Be that as it may, we subsequently decided the appearance of conflict of interest can be as bad as actual conflict, and because we value our reputation as an honest source of objective product reviews, we resolved to never accept paid trips, aka junkets, for any of our reviewers again.
+Be that as it may, we subsequently decided the appearance of conflict of interest can be as bad as actual conflict, and because we value our reputation as an honest source of objective product reviews, we resolved to never do this gain.

 Classic barbecue includes tough meat cuts like briskets, ribs and pork shoulders that become soft and succulent when smoked for a long duration over low heat around 225°F. This low and slow method allows tough connective tissues time to break down and soften into delicious, savory gelatin.
 Many believe wood smoke produces a flavor, finish and aroma that is superior to any other fuel.
 However, wood smoking at low and slow temps is tricky.
 The challenge is maintaining that steady low temp for hours while simultaneously producing only sweet, clean, light blue smoke.
 Shutting down dampers to starve a wood fire of oxygen and keep temp low can easily result in smoldering embers that produce black, bitter creosote.
 A hot fire burns wood clean, but can also burn foods and cook too fast, not allowing time for tough connective tissues to break down.
 Click here to learn about the art of smoking with wood.